bdhammel/ml-cliff-notes/README.md

 These Jupyter notebooks are my notes as I work through this stuff.
 I make no garentee that these are correct.
 If you find an error, or something that's unclear, please let me know.

-Table of Contents
+## Table of Contents

  - [Linear Regression](linear_regression.ipynb)

+## Outline

 These notes attempth to follow the Ashwin-Anitha framework:

 **For each ML model:**